-- 5.1.1 To promote effective functioning of the system of graduate student rights and responsibilities, an appropriate judicial structure and process shall be established for hearing and adjudicating all cases brought by and against graduate students in the following areas: - a.
-Academic rights and responsibilities - Professional rights and duties of graduate assistants not covered by the Graduate Employees Union collective bargaining contract - c.
-Professional rights and duties of other Graduate Students - Boards.
+- Boards.
 For adjudication to be conducted at the department/school level the parties shall attempt first to resolve the problem in informal, direct discussions.
 If the problem remains unresolved, adjudication may be handled formally through a department/school hearing board.
 The hearing board shall be composed of equal numbers of faculty and graduate students selected by their respective groups in accordance with the department/school/program hearing procedures.
 If the unit administrator is involved in the case, the unit administrator may not serve on the hearing board. - 5.1.3 College Graduate Hearing Board.
 Each college shall establish a judiciary composed of the chair of the college graduate committee or designee and equal numbers of faculty and graduate students selected by their respective groups in accordance with college hearing procedures.
 Each college shall provide training to its hearing board members. - 5.1.4 University Graduate Judiciary.
 A judiciary shall be established at the University level composed of the Dean of the Graduate School or designee, who shall serve as chairperson, three elected faculty members of the University Committee on Graduate Studies, and three graduate students chosen by the all-University graduate student governing body. - 5.1.5 Each hearing board or judiciary shall be chaired by a faculty member.
-Each board or judiciary shall provide a suitable number of alternate members chosen in accordance with the procedures established above. - members at all levels shall be selected during spring semester for the upcoming summer semester and shall serve one year.
+Each board or judiciary shall provide a suitable number of alternate members chosen in accordance with the procedures established above. - 5.1.6 Term of Office.
+Hearing board or judiciary members at all levels shall be selected during spring semester for the upcoming summer semester and shall serve one year.
 The one-year term shall not preclude reappointment of any member the following year.
 Hearing boards and judiciaries shall establish provisions for filling vacancies, including making appointments on an interim basis during summer semester.

 - 5.1.7 Members of a hearing board or judiciary involved or possessing other conflicts of interest in a case at issue shall be disqualified from sitting on the hearing board or judiciary for that specific case. - a.
 An approved alternate member from the appropriate faculty or student group will replace such person(s) in accordance with established guidelines. - b.
 Either the complainant or respondent may submit to the chair of the hearing board or judiciary a challenge of board or judiciary members in instances of alleged conflicts of interest.
 Such challenges will be decided by the chair in a timely manner.
 The decision will be reported to both parties in writing three (3) class days after rendering a decision. - c.
 Either party may remove a total of two board members, excluding the chair, without stated cause.
-The name(s) of the individual(s) must be transmitted to the chair no later than three (3) class days after receiving notification of the board's or judiciary's membership. - 5.2 Jurisdiction of Alleged Violations (other than grievances) - 5.2.1 Except as specified in this document (particularly in Section 5.1), alleged violations of student group regulations, general student regulations, or all-University policies as they apply to all students (undergraduate, graduate, graduate-professional) will be referred to the appropriate judiciary as outlined in the Michigan State University Student Rights and Responsibilities.
+The name(s) of the individual(s) must be transmitted to the chair no later than three (3) class days after receiving notification of the board's or judiciary's membership.

+5.2 Jurisdiction of Alleged Violations (other than grievances)

+5.2.1 Except as specified in this document (particularly in Section 5.1), alleged violations of student group regulations, general student regulations, or all-University policies as they apply to all students (undergraduate, graduate, graduate-professional) will be referred to the appropriate judiciary as outlined in the Michigan State University Student Rights and Responsibilities.